nestybox/sysbox/docs/quickstart/storage.md

 In the example above we used a Docker volume as the shared storage.
 However, we can also use an arbitrary host directory as the shared storage.
 We need to simply bind-mount it to the system containers.

+Finally, in this example we used shiftfs, but the same would apply to hosts with kernel >= 5.12 that use the alternative "ID-mapped mounts" mechanism.